alemart/surgescript/docs/engine/animation.md

 `actionOffset`: [Vector2](/engine/vector2) object, read-only.

 When this vector is added to the position of the sprite, you'll get the position of the [action spot](#actionspot).
+This is suitable to be used with [transform.localPosition](/engine/transform#localposition).

 *Available since:* Open Surge 0.6.0